ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/06-create-cluster/_index.md

 hol-1                         7/7     Running   0          72s
 ```

-as well as `kubectl -n demo describe sgcluster cluster` and the Web Console the status of the newly created cluster.
+You can display the configuration and status of the newly created cluster via `kubectl -n demo describe sgcluster cluster`, as well as the web console.

-From the Web Console:
+From the web console:

 ![Cluster Creation](cluster-creation.png "Cluster Creation")

-While the cluster is being created, you may notice a blip on the distributed logs server, where a container is
+While the cluster is being created, you may notice a blip in the distributed logs server, where a container is restarted.
-restarted.
-This is a normal process, and does only pause temporarily the collection of logs (no logs are lost, since
+This behavior is caused by a re-configuration which requires a container restart, and only temporarily pauses the log collection.
-they are buffered on the source pods).
-This is caused by a re-configuration which requires a container restart.
+No logs are lost, since they are buffered on the source pods.